Threshold-free estimation of entropy from a Pearson matrix

-The main limitation of the existing methods is that the thresholding operation inevitably leads to loss of information \cite{kuk20}.
+The main limitation of the existing methods is that the thresholding operation inevitably leads to loss of information~\cite{kuk20}.
 Consider, for example, the set of all possible $2\times 2$ Pearson correlation matrices.
 Since a correlation coefficient can assume any real value in the closed interval $[-1,1]$, there are an infinite number of possible $2\times 2$ Pearson matrices.
-In contrast, there are only two corresponding adjacency matrices of size $2\times 2$ because a simple graph with 2 nodes is either connected or disconnected.
+In contrast, there are only two corresponding adjacency matrices of size $2\times 2$ because a simple graph with two nodes is either connected or disconnected.
 Significant information can thus be lost due to thresholding.
-Moreover, the results are not always adequately robust with respect to the choice of thresholding \cite{lan13, gar15}.
-Insofar as unweighted matrices are used, these methods are only indirectly measuring the entropy of correlations, generally via topological metrics such as network motifs \cite{tag14}, degree distribution \cite{vio17}, and geodesic diversity \cite{vio19}.
+As an important example, we mention that in neuroimaging data the results are not always robust with respect to the choice of thresholding~\cite{lan13,gar15}.
+Insofar as unweighted matrices are used, these methods are only indirectly measuring the entropy of correlations, generally via topological metrics such as network motifs~\cite{tag14}, degree distribution~\cite{vio17}, and geodesic diversity~\cite{vio19}.
 There is thus a growing and vexing demand for a better method of estimating entropy.